eagletrt/telemetria-sender/README.md

 * Install **mongodriver for c** to use mongodb from c, on ubuntu `sudo apt install libmongoc-dev && sudo apt install libbson-dev`
 * Install **mqttdriver for c** to use mqtt from c, on ubuntu `sudo apt install libmosquitto-dev`

+### Before running the telemetry:
+* Make sure mongod service is active (check `mongo` works)
+* Simulate the canbus and the gps serial port (check [this repo](https://github.com/FilippoGas/eagletrt-telemetry-simulator)) This is needed when debugging the telemetry in a local pc

 ### To run the telemetry:
 * Clone [this repo](https://github.com/eagletrt/fenice-telemetria-sender)
 * Execute `npm i` to install the nodejs dependencies